 - Soaking: For extra crispiness, soak wedges in cold water for 15–30 minutes to pull out excess starch.
 Even 10 minutes helps.
 Just be sure to dry them well before seasoning.

-- Parboil (optional): A quick 3–4 minute parboil can give fluffier centers, but isn’t necessary if you soak and dry thoroughly.
+- Parboil (optional): A quick 3–4 minute parboil can give fluffier centers, but it isn’t necessary if you soak and dry thoroughly.

 - Air fryer models vary: Some run hotter or circulate air more aggressively.
 Start checking around minute 10.
 Shake the basket halfway through for even browning.

-- Don’t overcrowd: Cook in a single layer — if the wedges overlap, they’ll steam instead of crisp.
+- Don’t overcrowd: Cook in a single layer; if the wedges overlap, they’ll steam instead of crisp.
 You may need to cook in batches, depending on your basket size.

 - Uniform size for an even cook: Thicker or longer wedges take 18–20 minutes.
 Smaller cuts may finish in 12–15.
 Consistent sizing is key.